Destroy Me, Lover

-Destroy Me, Lover is the fourth studio album by American noise rock and Industrial music band Pain Teens, released on July 5, 1993 by Trance Syndicate.
+Destroy Me, Lover is the fourth studio album by American noise rock and Industrial music band Pain Teens, released on July 5, 1993, by Trance Syndicate.

 Reception

-Jason Ankeny of allmusic gave it 2 out of 5 stars, expressing his dislike for Scott Ayers' compositional style and calling Bliss Blood's contributions "negligible at best".
+Jason Ankeny of AllMusic expressed his dislike for Scott Ayers' compositional style and called Bliss Blood's contributions "negligible at best".

 The album cover features an image appropriated from the first edition of William S. Burroughs's novel Junkie, published by Ace Books.